minio/c2goasm/README.md

 #### What about GCC support?

 For now GCC code will not work out of the box.
-However there is no reason why GCC should not work fundamentally (PRs are welcome...).
+However there is no reason why GCC should not work fundamentally (PRs are welcome).

 ## Resources